Last Updated on 2 weeks ago by Raj Kumar

 - Long term goal ( 7 years +)

-- Retirement ( This investment i for your retirement savings- do not mix this with Long term goal as remember, you will need some source of income to survive after retirement)
+- Retirement planning ( This investment is for your retirement savings – do not mix this with Long term goal as remember, you will need some source of income to survive after retirement)

 Confused after 2020 Budget related to income tax change?
 Try our income tax comparison calculator to check which income tax regime to opt for.

-Here are the Top 10 Best investment options in India:-
+Here are the Top 10 Best investment options in India in 2021:-

 Investment choice – 5/5 Risk – High